Research & Publications

 The Community Capital Tool comprises two related instruments, the Community Sustainability Balance Sheet and the Community Capital Scan.
 Several projects and graduate theses have been completed in recent years using the Community Capital Tool.
-A team from the Centre is working on version 3.0 of the Tool for release in 2017.
-Mark Roseland, John Dagevos, Peter Whitelaw, Gretchen Ferguson, Maria Spiliotopoulou, Aaron Pardy.
+A team from the Centre worked on version 3.0 of the Tool which was released in 2017.
+Team: Mark Roseland, John Dagevos, Peter Whitelaw, Gretchen Ferguson, Maria Spiliotopoulou, Aaron Pardy.

 RURAL SUSTAINABLE DEVELOPMENT

 Boutilier, R.G.
 2017.
 Raiding the honey pot: The resource curse and weak institutions at the project level.
 The Extractive Industries and Society, online preprint.

 Connelly, S., K. Green, S. Markey and M. Roseland.
 “Peaks and Valleys on the Prairies: Optimism and resistance to sustainable community development in Craik (SK),” in Hallstrom, L., M. Beckie, G. Hvenegaard, K. Mundel (Eds.)
 Taking the Next Steps: Sustainability planning, participating and public policy in rural Canada (Edmonton: University of Alberta Press, 2016).

 Markey, S., Breen, S., Lauzon, A., Gibson, R., Ryser, L., Mealy, R. (eds.)
 (2015).
 State of Rural Canada.
 Calgary: Canadian Rural Revitalization Foundation